Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-azuresql/README.md

-# Streaming at Scale with Azure Event Hubs, Stream Analytics and Cosmos DB
+# Streaming at Scale with Azure Event Hubs, Stream Analytics and Azure SQL

 This sample uses Stream Analytics to process streaming data from EventHub and uses Azure SQL as a sink to store processed data